Humphreyhaj/humphreyhaj.project.AI/README.md

 Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!

 It's no surprise that with advancement of technology, there's need for faster and efficient ways for disable to move around.
 Introduction of electric wheelchair brought all that but with some setbacks.
 My idea is to create a wheelchair which is more efficient in it's electric usage and able to go more mileage by regenerating it's own power which propels it further and a solar backup.
 Being disabled in a world where things seem to go fast, we need to keep up with it.
-Electric wheelchairs are a darling but there are areas where there isn't access to electricity hence with the inception of solar it reaches a wider population even in the third worlds cause it will be cheaper to ptoduce such and supply in bulk.
+Electric wheelchairs are a darling but there are areas where there isn't access to electricity hence with the inception of solar it reaches a wider population even in the third worlds cause it will be cheaper to produce such and supply in bulk.
 It's easier to go up ramps, go long distances without getting tired cause the systems efficient and have an extra source of power.
+I've also added a ew feature of AI where the wheelchair has reverse parking and when itnhits a wall it reflects ack to the right path.
+It's got extra sensors to aid in direction and easier navigation.

 ## Background